AriFordsham/GHCWiki/data-parallel/closure-conversion/class-less.md

 ```

-The type of the conversion constructor is as follows (using more meaningful type variable names):
+The type of the conversion constructor is as follows :

 ```wiki
 isoTy (T::(*->*)->*) =